 Service Animals

-Service animals have been individually trained to do work or perform certain tasks for people with disabilities.
+A service animal is any dog that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 (There is an exception that allows miniature horses).
-Service animals (including puppies and trainees) are identified to the faculty, staff, and community by a harness, service animal vest, and/or other identifying gear noting that it is a service animal.
-If there is no identifying gear, faculty or staff may ask two permissible questions:
+Service animals (including puppies and trainees) may be identified to the faculty, staff, and community by a harness, service animal vest, and/or other identifying gear noting that it is a service animal.
+If there are concerns about legitimacy of the service animal, faculty or staff may ask two permissible questions:

-- What tasks is your service animal trained to perform?
+2. What task(s) is your service animal trained to perform?

-Allergies and/or fear of service animals are not acceptable reasons for excluding a service animal, however, it is appropriate to cooperate with others who may have allergies or other conflicting disabilities.
-Individuals with conflicting disabilities may be asked to provide proper documentation of the disability to determine a reasonable solution for both individuals with a disability.
+Allergies and/or fear of service animals are not acceptable reasons for excluding a service animal; however, it is appropriate to cooperate with others who may have allergies or other conflicting disabilities.
+Individuals with conflicting disabilities may be asked to provide proper documentation of the disability to determine a reasonable solution for both individuals with disabilities.

 Support Animals

-A support animal is not trained to do work or perform certain task(s) and is used for therapeutic benefits.
-The Fair Housing Act allows for the accommodation of support animals in public housing, i.e. dorm rooms.
-These animals are not necessarily allowed in places the general public is allowed; hence, support animals may be excluded from classrooms or commons areas of dorms.
+A support animal (often referred to as emotional support animal) is not trained to do work or perform certain task(s) and is used for therapeutic emotional support for a person with a disability.
+The Fair Housing Act allows for the accommodation of support animals in public housing, (i.e. dorm rooms).
+These animals are not necessarily allowed in places the general public is allowed; hence, support animals may be excluded from classrooms or common areas of dorms unless provided as an accommodation by the ADA Office.
 Additionally, it cannot be an animal that poses a health or safety threat to other individuals.

 Policies and Procedures for Utilizing a Service or Support Animal in Campus Housing